Sport. Health. Nutrition. Gym. For style

 Symptoms in women and men

-Since the most common cause of stroke in young people is a rupture of an artery in the brain, it is unforeseen.
-There is an acute headache, accompanied by an attack of vomiting, dizziness, rapid loss of consciousness, or coma, convulsive syndrome.
-Cerebral signs depend on the degree of compression of the brain by a hematoma and the shift of the stem part to the region of the foramen magnum.
+Since the most common cause of stroke in young people is a ruptured artery in the brain, this is unexpected.
+An acute headache appears, accompanied by an attack of vomiting, dizziness, rapid loss of consciousness, or coma, convulsive syndrome.
+General cerebral signs depend on the degree of compression of the brain by the hematoma and the shift of the brain stem to the area of the foramen magnum.

-A large accumulation of blood or its passage into the ventricles of the brain proceeds with a severe violation of all vital functions, an increase, depression of consciousness, muscle spasm and convulsions of all limbs (hormetonia).
+A large accumulation of blood or its passage into the ventricles of the brain occurs with severe disruption of all vital functions, increased blood pressure, depression of consciousness, muscle spasms and convulsions of all extremities (hormetonia).

 Focal neurological symptoms include: